christophergutierrez/repomap/docs/ARCHITECTURE.md

 fast regardless of file size.

 **Knowledge graph** — A set of typed relationships between files and symbols, stored in SQLite tables.
-Three edge types exist: DEFINES (file → symbol), CONTAINS (parent symbol → child symbol), and REFERENCES (protobuf field → type).
-These enable queries like "what symbols does this file define?" or "what messages reference this type?" without scanning source code.
+Four edge types exist: DEFINES (file → symbol), CONTAINS (parent symbol → child symbol), REFERENCES (protobuf field → type), and IMPLEMENTS (type → base type/trait/interface).
+These enable queries like "what symbols does this file define?", "what messages reference this type?", or "what classes implement this interface?" without scanning source code.

 **Index** — The SQLite database plus raw source files stored on disk for a given repository.
 Once built, the index persists across sessions — all query